nagasudhirpulla/taming_python/blog/skills/user_secrets_with_env_variables.md

 ### Online Interpreter
-You can run these codes online at https://www.programiz.com/python-programming/online-compiler/
+You can run these codes online at https://www.programiz.com/python-programming/online-compiler/ , https://repl.it/

-### You can practice here
-<iframe height="800px" width="100%" src="https://repl.it/repls/GraciousCourageousFirewall?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 <hr/>